-A few days ago, Sony announced the 4.50 system software update, which will bring a lot of new things - but we have already talked about that before .
+A few days ago, Sony announced the 4.50 system software update, which will bring a lot of new things - but we have already .
 Among a number of features that Sony made public in their announcement - one thing was left out, whether on purpose or not is unclear at this point, but, whatever the case may be - Sony failed to mention the Boost Mode, which sounds extremely promising.

 Essentially, this feature will allow older games, which were not explicitly developed to support the PS4 Pro, to take advantage of the console's horsepower.
 The Boost Mode is available for testing to all gamers who signed up for the beta version of the new system update.
 Therefore, we can safely conclude that this mode will only affect frame rates and loading times of games - as opposed to an actual PS4 Pro patch, which offers significant visual enhancements as well.